-The Rehabilitation Workers, Debbie Stanley and Elaine Norman, are always happy to answer any questions you may have about your child’s Mobility and Independence.
+Our rehabilitation worker – Debbie Stanley and habilitation specialist – Nikki Hobart, are always happy to answer any questions you may have about your child’s mobility and independence.

 We recognise how difficult it is to allow your children the freedom and independence they may want, and we therefore do everything we can to equip them with skills to keep themselves safely independent.
 The children who are likely to achieve the most success are those who are encouraged by their families to put into practice at home the mobility skills learnt at school.